2 min read

 Bathe in it.

-To observe it working through us rather than shielding ourselves under a myriad of defences.
+To observe it working through us rather than shielding ourselves under a myriad of defenses.

 If we can just hold on.
 If we can accept our fragility, our fallibility, and the awkwardness of our predicament here on this planet, what presents itself as a burden becomes one of life’s great gifts.
 A teacher.